Factors that determine your maximum loan amount

 Debt Servicing Ratio

-The DSR is shows how much of a person’s income is used to service debt installments, and is represented as a % of income.
+The DSR is meant to show how much of a person’s income is used to service debt installments, and is represented as a percentage (%) of income.
 It is derived from 2 main components:

 DSR = Commitment / Income